R0ya1Je11y/Kombre/README.md

 # Kombre
-Document viewer and manga reader inspired by Komikku and Calibre; written in Rust.
+Document viewer and manga reader inspired by Komikku and Calibre; written in Rust and Python.